-As we know, it was Vsevolod Meyerhold who commissioned Mayakovsky to write the play ‘The Bathhouse’ for staging it at GosTIM (Meyerhold State Theatre).
-Addressing to the audience during discussions of ‘The Bathhouse’ in 1929, the former ranked the play equal to those of Moliere, Pushkin, Gogol: ‘This is a foremost occurrence in the history of Russian theatre art, a greatest happening, for which we must praise poet Mayakovsky.
-He contrived to yield us with an example of prose as masterful as verses… He is surely to start a new era’.
+It’s widely known that it was Vsevolod Meyerhold who commissioned Mayakovsky to write the play ‘The Bathhouse’ for staging it at GosTIM (Meyerhold State Theatre).
+Addressing to the audience during public discussions of ‘The Bathhouse’ in 1929, the former ranked the play equal to those of Moliere, Pushkin, Gogol: ‘This play is a foremost occurrence in the history of Russian theatre art, a greatest happening, for which we must first and foremost praise poet Mayakovsky.
+He contrived to yield us with an example of prose as masterful as verses… He is surely to begin a new era’.
 Mayakovsky’s answer to the question of the title interpretation was ambiguous.
 Version #1, which remains a naïve and straightforward interpretation of the play as uncovering and exposing, is that ‘bathhouse is where bureaucrats are cleaned (or, simply, washed out)’.
 Version #2 is ‘bathhouse is the only thing missing there’.